 Figure 8 - LC Filters, Real And Simulated

-The performance of both is almost identical as a simple filter as seen from the response plot, except the thing you don't see (mainly because I didn't include it) is that the simulated inductor has a slightly shallower notch, at about 37dB instead of 40dB.
+The performance of the two is almost identical, and the response plot shows the response of both.
+'Rw' is the coil winding resistance, which is equivalent to R1 in the gyrator circuit.
+The simulated inductor may have a slightly shallower notch, at about 37dB instead of 40dB.
 The frequency is calculated from ...

 A series resonant circuit has minimum impedance at resonance, and in the configuration shown will act as a notch filter, reducing the level at the resonant frequency.
 Because of the relatively low Q, the notch is not very sharp, but the simulated inductor is an important building block for equalisers and spectrum displays, and is quite common in audio.

 The all-pass filter is one of the strange ones.
 It passes all frequencies perfectly, with no attenuation at all within the capabilities of the opamp used.
 All it does is change the phase of the signal, and this circuit is used in everything from phase correction circuits for sub-woofers to guitar effect pedals.
+It's sometimes also used as an analogue delay, but it's only suitable for very short delays (typically less than 1ms).
 It is a versatile and useful building block, and the circuit is shown in Figure 9.